turingschool-examples/backend_mod_1_prework/README.md

 #### Installation

+We've again included a video walk-through of this step (installing rbenv and the following step, installing a version of Ruby).
+Check it out, it might be helpful!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/3DtqMlK8In0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Similar to Homebrew, rbenv provides a script to get everything installed.
 Open a terminal with Spotlight search (`Command + Space`) and enter these commands:

 ```